lucee/lucee-docs/docs/04.guides/04.cookbooks/02.application-context-set-mapping/page.md

    <cfinclude template="/shop/whatever.cfm">
 ```

-In that case Lucee first checks in the archive for "whatever.cfm" , if not found there, it looks inside the physical path.
+In that case Lucee first checks in the archive for "whatever.cfm", if not found there, it looks inside the physical path.

 Of course this can be done for all mapping types